 In Table \ref{tb:joinConfigurationDomain}, we notice that the common parameters of set-based similarity joins include the absence or presence of cleaning (i.e., stop-word removal and stemming), the similarity measure as well as the representation model.
 For the last two parameters, we consider all options discussed in Section \ref{sec:simJoins}, i.e., three similarity measures in combination with 10 models: whitespace tokenization (T1G) or character $n$-grams (CnG), with $n \in \{2, 3, 4, 5\}$; for each model, we consider both the set and the multiset of its tokens, with the latter denoted by appending M at the end of its name (e.g., T1GM).

-In addition to these common settings, $\varepsilon$-Join is combined with up to 100 similarity thresholds.
+Additionally, $\varepsilon$-Join is combined with up to 100 similarity thresholds.
 We start with the largest one and terminate the grid search as soon $PC$ drops below target recall. kNN-Join is coupled with at most 100 cardinality thresholds, starting from the smallest one and terminating the grid search as soon $PC$ exceeds the target recall.
 Another crucial parameter for kNN-Join is $RVS$, which is true ($\checkmark$) if $\mathcal{E}_2$ should be indexed and $\mathcal{E}_1$ should used as the query set, instead of the opposite.
-In theory, kNN-Join involves double as many configurations as $\varepsilon$-Join, but in practice its cardinality threshold does not exceed 26 (see Table \ref{tb:joinConfiguration} in \cite{}), thus reducing significantly the maximum number of its configurations.
+In theory, kNN-Join involves double as many configurations as $\varepsilon$-Join, but in practice its cardinality threshold does not exceed 26 (see Table \ref{tb:joinConfiguration}), thus reducing significantly the maximum number of its configurations.